khp53/Use-Generalized-Additive-Models-GAMs-to-predict-loan-default-based-on-the-customer-credit/README.md

 Test ROC AUC: 0.6375466638624534
 Cross-Validation Accuracy: 0.7014285714285714
 ```
+This model's text accuracy is 0.75, the model correctly predicted whether a loan would default or not 75% of the time on the test data.
+This indicates that the model is fairly reliable, though there's still room for improvement, as it misclassifies 1 in 4 cases.

+The ROC AUC score of 0.637 suggests that the model is moderately effective at distinguishing between those who will default and those who won’t.
+A score of 0.5 means random guessing, while 1.0 represents perfect classification, so 0.637 is somewhat above average but not particularly strong.
+The model could struggle with borderline or hard-to-classify cases.

+The cross-validation accuracy of 70% indicates that the model performs reasonably consistently across different data folds, reducing the risk of overfitting.
+However, it also suggests that the model might not generalize perfectly to new, unseen data.

 ## Partial Dependence Plots
 The partial dependence plots visualize the relationship between features and the target variable, providing insights into how changes in a feature impact the model's predictions.